theleveragedguess/algorist/practical_algorithm_design/8_dynamic_programming/README.md

 }
 ```

-This cached version runs instantly up to the largest value that can fot in a long integer.
+This cached version runs instantly up to the largest value that can fit in a long integer.

 What is the running time of this algorithm?
 The recursion tree provides more of a clue than the code.
 In fact, it computes $F(n)$ in linear time (in other words, $O(n)$ time) because the recursive function ```fib_c(k)``` is called exactly twice for each value $0 \leq k \leq n$.